 Julia A. Haller, MD

 Dr. Haller joined the Hopkins faculty thereafter, and directed the retina fellowship program at Hopkins, and held the inaugural Katharine Graham Professorship in Ophthalmology, and subsequently the inaugural Robert Bond Welch, M.D.
 Chair.
 In 2007 she moved to Philadelphia to become Ophthalmologist-in-Chief at Wills Eye Hospital, the William Tasman MD Endowed Chair, and Professor and Chair of Ophthalmology at Sidney Kimmel Medical College at Thomas Jefferson University and Hospitals.
 She is a Consultant at the Children’s Hospital of Philadelphia.
 One of the world’s most renowned retina surgeons, Dr. Haller has published over 350 scientific articles and book chapters, with research interests in retinal pharmacology, macular surgery, venous occlusive disease, diabetic retinopathy, age-related macular degeneration, complicated retinal detachments, and health care disparities.

-A Director of Bristol Myers Squibb, a former Director of Celgene Corporation, and past Trustee of Princeton University and the Bryn Mawr School, Dr. Haller serves on the boards of the Johns Hopkins Medical and Surgical Association and The College of Physicians of Philadelphia (where she is Vice-Chair), and the Philadelphia Orchestra.
+A Director of Bristol Myers Squibb, a former Director of Celgene Corporation, and past Trustee of Princeton University and the Bryn Mawr School, Dr. Haller serves on the boards of the Johns Hopkins Medical and Surgical Association, The College of Physicians of Philadelphia (where she is Vice-Chair), and the Philadelphia Orchestra.
 She and her husband, John D. Gottsch, M.D, the Margaret C. Mosher Professor of Ophthalmology at Hopkins have five children: John, Natalie, Will, Alex, and Clare.